 - Meets the needs of property taxpayers, municipalities and other stakeholders.

 - Protects personal information of individuals, such as property owners and tenants.

-- Respects the financial and proprietary interests of third parties, such as business owners.
+- Respects and protects the financial and proprietary interests of property owners and third parties.

 - Preserves the proprietary interests of the corporation.